microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 > See [proposal document](https://github.com/Microsoft/microsoft-ui-xaml/issues/304) for more background

-The Tab control is a way to display a set of tabs and their respective content.
+The TabView control is a way to display a set of tabs and their respective content.
 Tab controls are useful for displaying several pages (or documents) of content while giving a user the capability to rearrange, open, or close new tabs.

 ![Tabs in Edge](https://user-images.githubusercontent.com/25991996/52679758-f6d6ad80-2eea-11e9-9955-fd111c26d982.png)